Objectives

 4. Finish with a method-evaluation discussion on accuracy, reaction time, and improvements.

-• Ask students whether timing one oscillation or ten oscillations will give a better value and why.
+• Can you explain whether timing one oscillation or ten oscillations will give a better value and why.

-• Give one table of timings and ask students to calculate the period correctly.
+• Try one table of timings and check whether you can calculate the period correctly.

-• Use a hinge question where students identify which variable should be kept constant in the method.
+• Use a hinge question where you identify which variable should be kept constant in the method.

-• Students often start or stop timing at inconsistent points in the swing.
+• Starting or stop timing at inconsistent points in the swing.
 Keep the same reference point every time.

 • Some divide by the number of readings instead of the number of oscillations.
 Check the meaning of each quantity in the calculation.

-• Students may think repeated results should be identical.
+• You may think repeated results should be identical.
 Use the idea of random error to explain why small variation is normal.

 • Set a short write-up or calculation task using pendulum timings.